MichaelCurrin/express-rest-quickstart/README.md

-# express-js-quickstart
+# Express JS Quickstart
-A REST API base using Express.js
+> A base REST API project using Express and Node